 After cleaning the grates, take a paper towel or a piece of cloth and dip it into canola oil.
 Apply it on the grates while the grates are still hot for better results in the process.
 The ashes will store on the drip tray and the grease catcher to clean them later.
 Then, end the conditioning by applying grill spray on the grates to keep them safe from corrosion.
 Do this if you’re not planning on using it pretty soon after you’ve used it this time.

 You must inspect your infrared grill once in a while thoroughly and clean it from the inside.
 For that, take the grill apart, especially the parts that get into the grilling process.
 First, take the grates apart and soak them into a bucket of warm water mixed in with the detergent.
 Keep them that way for a few minutes until the grease and food residue comes loose.
 Now, take the stiff brush and brush them away, wash them thoroughly to complete cleaning the grates.

 Every infrared burner has a mash surface to protect the infrared source from direct contact to the grease and food residue.
 Take that mash cover apart and dip it into the bucket of warm soapy water as well.
 After the grease comes loose, brush it thoroughly and clean it and move onto the next part.
 If you have a middle part between the infrared burner and the grates, clean that too.

 Put them together

-In the first cleaning, you may find it hard to accurately handle all the parts and the steps.
+In the first cleaning, you may find it hard to handle all the parts and the steps accurately.
 Take pictures in every step to know how to put the parts back into the grill after cleaning.
 Keep the order correct while putting them together, or you may end up getting a non-functioning grill.

 Following the safety rules while using any grill is essential as you’re working with fire and gas.
 Here are some safety tips while using an infrared grill that will keep you safe while working with it: